airbytehq/airbyte/docs/integrations/sources/zendesk-support.md

 This source can sync data for the [Zendesk Support API](https://developer.zendesk.com/rest_api/docs/support).
 This Source Connector is based on a [Airbyte CDK](https://docs.airbyte.io/contributing-to-airbyte/python).
+Incremental sync are implemented on API side by its filters
 ### Output schema

 This Source is capable of syncing the following core Streams: